make-all/tuya-local/README.md

 ## Next steps

+This component is mostly unit-tested, but there are a few more to complete.
+Feel free to use existing specs as inspiration and the Sonar Cloud analysis to see where the gaps are.

-This component needs specs!
-Once they're written I'm considering submitting it to the HA team for inclusion in standard installations.
+Once unit tests are complete, the next task is to complete the Home Assistant quality checklist before considering submission to the HA team for inclusion in standard installations.

 Please report any issues and feel free to raise pull requests.

 ## Acknowledgements